4 min read

 Our team coordinated the services on the ground for Pooja without disturbing her father or getting any of their relatives involved.
 While ParentCare was arranging the services, Pooja found more time to bond with her father over video calls and put into practice the lessons from dementia counsellors.

-As per Pooja’s words, not only did ParentCare increase access to services she had no knowledge about but also took care of all the arrangements while providing a one-stop platform for all her father’s needs.
+As per Pooja’s words, we managed to increase access to services she had no knowledge about and also took care of all the arrangements while providing a one-stop platform for all her father’s needs.
 “If not for ParentCare, I would have spent most of the time in finding and managing these services in Mumbai from the USA.
 It would have only increased my anxiety.
-Instead, thanks to ParentCare, I got myself free from all coordination work and used the time to bond with my father during the lockdown period”.
+Instead, I got myself free from all coordination work and used the time to bond with my father during the lockdown period”.

 Whether or not your parents need help right now, register with us for future